jhofscheier/ltex-utils.nvim/TUTORIAL.md

 Let's hide the 'Possible spelling mistake found.' issue by executing the code action `hideFalsePositives`.
 Notice that the second issue in this sentence also disappears.
 It's worth mentioning that adding a rule for a false positive will hide all issues of a sentence.
-Therefore, I recommend using 'hide false positives' code actions frugally.
+Therefore, I recommend using 'hide false positives' code actions sparingly.
 (Here by 'sentence' we mean in the sense of how LanguageTool defines the notion of sentences.
 In most cases this coincides with our understanding of 'sentence', but not always.)